 Scott’s Run Nature Preserve is one of only a few nature preserves in the Fairfax County Park Authority system.
-It is a remarkable place of rare plants and splendid beauty.
-Yet that beauty is challenged by urban pollution and human destruction.
-It is a classic clash of land use between suburban sprawl and natural areas.
+It is a remarkable place of rare plants and splendid beauty, yet that beauty is challenged by urban pollution and human destruction.
+It is a classic clash of suburban sprawl and natural areas.

 A grove of ancient hemlocks, whose ancestors migrated here during the last ice age, stands in the nature preserve as a reminder that this region once had a subarctic climate.
 The park's southern boundary is a major fault zone, a relict geologic feature from a distant past some 520 to 570 million years ago when the rocks were created out of slabs of ocean floor pushed up onto this continent.